things-to-do

 It's not on the hotel handouts.
 You won't see tour buses nearby.
 It's nowhere near anything touristy.
 And that's the charm.

-You'll spot older couples playing cards in the shade of a beach umbrella, kids chasing waves, and friend groups grilling lunch in the designated BBQ area(mostly).
+You'll spot older couples playing cards in the shade of a beach umbrella, kids chasing waves, and friend groups grilling lunch in the designated BBQ area (mostly).

-Just a local restaurant with great options and value for money, although the locals prefer to eat what they brought.
+There's a local restaurant with great options and value for money, although the locals prefer to eat what they brought.

 If you want sangria and sunbeds, this isn't your place.
 But if you're after a beach that's more laid back than most, where you can cook what you bring, and snorkel until your back is red, this is the place.

-How to Get to Playa Penon del Cuervo
+How to Get to Playa Peñón del Cuervo

 Because it's a little remote, getting there can be a small adventure if you're riding a bike or on foot.

-• By Bus: Hop on EMT Bus Line 3 and get off near the El Candado area.
-From there, it’s a short but scenic 10-minute walk along the waterfront promenade.
-You’ll pass cliffs, tunnels, and the sea stretching out beside you.
+You can also hop on EMT Bus Line 3 and get off near the El Candado area.
+From there, it's a short but scenic 10-minute walk along the waterfront promenade.
+You'll pass cliffs, tunnels, and the sea stretching out beside you.

-• On Foot: If you’re up for a longer coastal walk, start from Baños del Carmen and follow the path east.
-It’ll take about an hour, but it’s one of Málaga’s most underrated seaside strolls.
+If you're up for a longer coastal walk, start from Baños del Carmen and follow the path east.
+It'll take about an hour, but it's one of Málaga's most underrated seaside strolls.

-Penon del Cuervo Parking Map
+Parking Map for Playa Penon del Cuervo

 Chiringuito El Cuervo